 "Default in payment on the part of a solvent debtor is unjust."
+(Narrated by AI Bukhari).

-Hakim Ibn Huzam said, "I said:
+Hakim Ibn Huzam said,

-O Messenger of Allah, I buy commodities, what are permissible and what are impermissible?"
+"I said: O Messenger of Allah, I buy commodities, what are permissible and what are impermissible?"
 He said: "If you buy something, do not sell it until you possess it."